 Google Analytics: A system that records user behavior on a website and offers it in a fairly easy to use interface.
 Google Analytics tells you how many people visited your site, where they came from, how long they stayed, what pages they visited, etc.

 Google Penalty: A reduction in ranking that is imposed as a punishment for attempts to manipulate Google’s SERPs.
 These penalties can include Google capping how high a site is allowed to go in the SERPs, or an outright ban.
 Google is smug in their ability to impose penalties and it’s usually better to ditch the penalized site and start over rather than spend multiple years (and a ton of money) groveling to Google for forgiveness.

 Google Search Console: Formerly known as Google Webmaster Tools, and sometimes referred to as GSC.
 This is a system provided by Google to provide webmasters with information about how Google indexes their sites.

 htaccess: An .htaccess file is employed on an Apache server and is where 301 and 302 redirects are specified, among other things.
 An .htaccess file is parsed line-by-line every time a page is requested before a page is served to a user.
 The file is parsed to see if any of the rules in it match the requested page.
-Developers will often say that you need to keep your htaccess file to a minimum because it creates a lot of server overhead. this might be true on sites that get hundreds of thousands of visits per day but we have tested the file out to 50k redirects with no impact on page speed.
+Developers will often say that you need to keep your htaccess file to a minimum because it creates a lot of server overhead.
+Our tests show that there is little impact until you get to silly numbers of redirects.

 HTML: Did you ever wonder what it stood for?
 Wonder no more: Hyper Text Markup Language.
 This is the programming language of the web.